Hong Kong drinks company Vitasoy faces China netizen calls for boycott - Up News Info

 Fashion retailer H&M said on Thursday its sales took a hit in China after its concerns over alleged human rights abuses in Xinjiang led to a social media-inspired boycott by shoppers.

-(Reporting By Anne Marie Roantree in Hong Kong and David Kirton in Shenzhen; Editing by William Mallard)
+(Reporting By Anne Marie Roantree and Jessie Pang in Hong Kong and David Kirton in Shenzhen; Editing by William Mallard)